"Made In America"

 "And the cast totally propped me up in many scenes.
 After three or four scenes sometimes I was adrift, and because (the editor) could cut to such other good actors, they were there to help me."

-Michael Imperioli, who played Tony's hothead nephew Christopher, now dead (thanks to Tony's cold-hearted intervention) after a car crash a few episodes ago.
+It was a two-way street, according to Michael Imperioli, who played Tony's hothead nephew Christopher, now dead (thanks to Tony's cold-hearted intervention) after a car crash a few episodes ago.

 "Every time you go and do a scene with this guy," Imperioli said at the start of the season, "he manages to give 105 percent.
 That rubs off.
 That makes YOU work harder."

-Lorraine Bracco, who, as Tony's psychiatrist Dr. Melfi, went one-on-one with Gandolfini in their penetrating therapy scenes.
+"I had the greatest sparring partner in the world, I had Muhammad Ali," said Lorraine Bracco, who, as Tony's psychiatrist Dr. Melfi, went one-on-one with Gandolfini in their penetrating therapy scenes.
 "He cares what he does, and does it extremely well."

 Saying goodbye to the crew and his co-stars — yes, that was hard, Gandolfini concedes, even if saying goodbye to Tony wasn't.